Klaus Vieweg: Discovery of Hegel's transcripts

-In 2022, Vieweg made a find of the century when he discovered 4,000 pages transcripts of previously unknown Hegel lectures in the library of Roman Catholic Archdiocese of Munich and Freising, which had been stored there for almost 200 years.
+In 2022, Vieweg discovered 4,000 pages of transcripts of previously unknown Hegel lectures in the library of Roman Catholic Archdiocese of Munich and Freising, which had been stored there for almost 200 years.
 These notes were written by Friedrich Wilhelm Carové, one of Hegel's students, between 1816 and 1818.
 They came from the estate of the theologian Friedrich Windischmann and had never been examined in detail by researchers.
 Vieweg had followed up on a tip from Bonn historian Willi Ferdinand Becker, who had pointed out Windischmann's still unexplored estate in an essay in 1988.
 Vieweg looked at the material in the summer of 2022 and recognized its full significance.
 The edition of the scripts can open up new perspectives for Hegel research, specially as compared with Hotho's transcriptions, which are so far the only source on Hegel's philosophy of art.